arnoson/very-simple-ajax/README.md

 # 🔗 Very Simple Links

-A very simple turbolinks inspired library.
+A very simple turbolinks inspired library based on [Idiomorph](https://github.com/bigskysoftware/idiomorph).
 You can use it for progressive enhancements and to give your multi-page websites a SPA-like feel.

 💾 only ~1kb (minify and gzip)